seasonedchaos/seasonedchaos.github.io/_posts/2021-09-15-Nuances-of-Climate-Change:-Takeaways-from-the-IPCC-and-the- Historical-Heat-Wave-of-June-2021.md

 Except, gradually, the water is getting closer and closer to that perfect shady spot where you place your chair.
 High tide starts around the time you expect, but your perfect spot has been inundated.
 You have to use your backup spot, the one you only sometimes use on windier days when the waves are higher, or during those pesky [King Tides](https://seasonedchaos.github.io/Flooding-the-Market/).
 <br><br>
 <img src="/assets/img/climate_change_fig2.png" width="90%">
-<br><sub><i> A depciction of how climate change is influencing background conditions and increasing the chances of extremes.
+<br><sub><i> Figure 1: A depciction of how climate change is influencing background conditions and increasing the chances of extremes.
 </i></sub>
 <br><br>
 What you expected to occur --the high tide happening at a certain time--still does, but the background conditions are different and your backup spot is now your “always” spot.
 And the King Tides are more extreme than ever.
 There is no spot for your chair; the parking lot is usually flooded then, too.
 The push and pull of the tides are still happening.
 It is their nature -- they are just pushing and pulling farther than before.
 Climate variables are often considered background or antecedent conditions that influence the type of weather we may expect.
 The old extreme is the new normal.
 New normals or a [shift in the average](https://archive.ipcc.ch/ipccreports/tar/wg1/fig2-32.htm) conditions also results in ‘new’ or higher chances of extremes to occur.